polettix/Data-Tubes/README.md

     package name at the beginning.

-The package name will be subject to some analysis that will make using it a bit easier, by means of `resolve_module` in [Data::Tubes::Util](https://metacpan.org/pod/Data::Tubes::Util).
+The package name will be subject to some analysis that will make using it a bit easier, by means of ["resolve\_module" in Data::Tubes::Util](https://metacpan.org/pod/Data::Tubes::Util#resolve_module).
+In
-In particular:
+particular:

 - if the name of the package starts with an exclamation point `!`, this initial character will be stripped away and the rest will be used as the